Search intent is not particularly exclusive to SEO.

 The name of each type of search can immediately start painting a picture of what each category represents.

 For example: If someone has an informational search intent, Google wants to be the “salesperson” that connects them to the right experience that answers their concerns or questions.
 If someone has a transactional search intent, Google wants to directly show them purchase options.
+(Something to keep in mind if you have an affiliate marketing website.)

 Why Knowing Search Intent Is Critical for Effective SEO